 The examiner will ask four questions on the following aspects.
-The questions include knowledge of the previous grades.
+The questions include the knowledge of previous grades.
 The following are add-ons.

-- Recognition of chords I, ii, iii, IV, V, V7, vi in the tonic key - Recognition of perfect, imperfect, plagal, and interrupted cadence - Recognition of the dominant, subdominant, and relative minor key - Knowledge about the composer and his other works - Knowledge about the period, and style of the piece
+- Recognition of perfect, imperfect, plagal and interrupted cadences (tonic key only) - Recognition of chords I, ii, iii, IV, V, V7, vi in the tonic key - Recognition of the dominant, subdominant, and relative minor key - Knowledge about the composer and his other works - Knowledge about the period, genre, and style of the piece